SamarjitDebnath/ImageSizeCompresor/README.md

 # ImageSizeCompresor
-Web Application which reduces the give given size
+Web Application which reduces the uploaded image size